 Once you feel comfortable with giving compliments and sharing your sensory experiences, move on to talking about what you want.
 Sharing your desires is easiest when they are genuine.

 It’s sexy to hear desire expressed openly because most people long to feel sexually desired by their partners.
-Stating it aloud makes it unambiguous, and it can be incredibly arousing to hear all of the carnal ways that your partners desires you.
+Stating it aloud makes it unambiguous, and it can be incredibly arousing to hear all of the carnal ways you are desired.

 However, stating your desires directly only works as dirty talk if you already have a good consent dynamic in your relationship.
 Both of you need to feel comfortable saying no.

-It helps if you also establish a good dynamic of negotiation.
-Negotiation can sound like, “I want to come on your face”, “Ohhh, that’s so hot!
+It also helps to establish a good dynamic of negotiation.
+Negotiation can sound like, “I want to come on your face,” “Ohhh, that’s so hot!
 Right now, I want to cuddle up close, how about that instead?”

 If you’re still working on establishing an open and supportive consent dynamic, starting out with compliments and sensory experience is a better bet.
 Sharing compliments and your sensory experience are less likely to put pressure on your partner to say yes if they don’t yet feel confident saying no.

 The secret sauce in all four of these approaches to dirty talk is that you simply share what is true.
 It removes the pressure to be creative or inventive.

 Starting with what is works because this information is readily available to you.
 When you begin sharing your internal experience out loud, you let your partner in on how much you enjoy being with them in the moment.